ElcoK/ResearchGroup/_members/colmenares.md

 team_frontpage: true

 title: Maria Colmenares, BSc
-description: Profile of Maria Colmenares, Student Researcher within the Infrastructure Group.
+description:
-lastname: Köhler
+lastname: Colmenares
-publications: 'author^=*K*hler'
+publications: 'author^=*Colmenares'

 teaser: >
     Maria Luisa Colmenares is a student researcher in the department of Water and Climate Risk (WCR) of the Institute for Environmental Studies (IVM) at Vrije Universiteit Amsterdam.